noahehall/theBookOfNoah/linux/docker/docker_new.md

     - used to create mount points on a hosts file system that abstract the use of layers
     - part of a critical set of tools that combine to create effective system isolation
       - MNT namespaces aand chroot system call
+    - uses the copy-on-write pattern
+      - makes implementing memory-mapped files (mmap() system call) difficult
+      - essentially adds a new layer on top of an existing one while copying over everything that did not change
+        - think of git, where you can go to an revision
+        - similarly you can go to any image in a layer

 ### dockerfiles
   - scripts for building images